Anthropology of Globalization (BA)

 Our curriculum amalgamates diverse approaches.
 Sociocultural anthropology investigates global trends from diverse geographic perspectives, scrutinizing prevalent structures of power and mobility using ethnographic data and historical analysis.
 Archaeology contextualizes contemporary phenomena by examining material evidence of human existence, deciphering long-term patterns in power dynamics, identity, and social interaction pivotal in understanding modern global practices.
 Biological anthropology traces the global movement of people, genes, and diseases, unraveling ancient migration paths and human diversity that influences various traits, including disease susceptibility.

+The interdisciplinary blend of sociocultural, archaeological, and biological anthropology equips students with a distinctive toolkit to study multiculturalism, diversity, and global exchanges.
+It primes them to actively engage in an increasingly interconnected world.
 Students at UW bring diverse global experiences, and Seattle’s historical role as a pivotal point in Pacific and American coast exchanges enriches this narrative.
 The Anthropology of Globalization option contextualizes students’ individual encounters with globalization within broader global transformations.

 Courses in archaeology, sociocultural anthropology, and biological anthropology illuminate cross-border exchanges of artifacts, knowledge, migration patterns, legal frameworks, and genetic influences.
 These explorations, anchored in historical and regional contexts, enrich students’ comprehension of emerging global circulation dynamics.

-Anthropology of Globalization (AG) option requirements
+Anthropology of Globalization Option Requirements

 Share